Close Banner

 • Mad Tea Party — If spinning rides make you toss your tea, politely decline and continue to celebrate a very merry unbirthday on other attractions.

-• Mickey & Minnie's Runaway Railway — This trackless ride uses large screens and makes sudden movements.
-If you want to minimize motion sickness, try focusing on one central thing in front of you, as this ride offers a lot to look at, which can exacerbate symptoms.
+• Mickey & Minnie's Runaway Railway — This trackless ride over at Hollywood Studios uses large screens and makes sudden movements.
+To minimize motion sickness, try focusing on one central object in front of you, as this ride offers a lot to look at (which can exacerbate symptoms).
 You can also try sitting in the front, as this tends to be easier on the tummy than riding in the back.

-• Millennium Falcon: Smugglers Run — This ride has a screen out the front of the cockpit.
-If you are worried, go for engineer, where you will be so busy pushing buttons and levers that you will not be watching the screen.
+• Millennium Falcon: Smugglers Run — This ride has a screen in the front of the cockpit.
+If you are worried, ask the cast member if you can be the engineer.
+Not only is this seated further back in the ride, but you will be so busy pushing buttons and levers that you will not be watching the screen.

-• Mission: Space — Choose your mission wisely.
-The Orange mission uses a centrifuge that spins and titles to simulate G-force.
-The Green mission is the family-friendly version that will, ironically, make you less green.
+• Mission: SPACEChoose your mission wisely.
+The Orange mission uses a centrifuge that spins and tilts to simulate G-force.
+The Green mission is the more family-friendly version that will, ironically, make you less green.

-• Star Wars: Rise of the Resistance — This ride has unpredictable movement — going backward, forward, spinning and even a quick drop.
-It's not very fast, and there is plenty to look at so just be aware to expect the unexpected.
-Even some of the standing pre-show experiences have some subtle movements that your body may pick up on even if you don't.
+• Star Wars: Rise of the Resistance — This Galaxy's Edge ride has unpredictable movement — going backward, forward, spinning and even making a quick drop.
+It's not very fast (and there is plenty to look at), but be aware that the unexpected may occur.
+Even some of the standing pre-show experiences have subtle movements that your body may pick up on, even if you don't notice them.

-• Remy's Ratatouille Adventure — One of the newer attractions at Disney World, this attraction is similar to Mickey and Minnie's Runaway Railway but with 3D glasses added in.
-I can do OK on this one, but if you know 3D plus movement is a dealbreaker, I would maybe skip this one, or at least have a plan afterward to relax in the A/C.
+• Remy's Ratatouille Adventure — This attraction is similar to Mickey and Minnie's Runaway Railway but with the addition of 3D glasses.
+I do okay on this one, but if you know that 3D plus movement is a dealbreaker, I would maybe skip this one, or at least have a plan afterward to relax in the air conditioning.
+If you're a DVC member, take a break in the lounge inside Image Works.

-• Rock ‘n’ Roller Coaster featuring Aerosmith — This indoor roller coaster in the dark has three loops.
-You can't see them coming so that may throw you for a loop.
+• Rock ‘n’ Roller Coaster featuring Aerosmith — This indoor roller coaster in the dark has two loops and one corkscrew.
+You can't see them coming, so that may throw you for a loop.
+Enjoy that (super) stretch limo while you can, as this coaster is being rethemed to The Muppets soon!

-• Soarin’ — I do OK on this one, but I request a front row, center section seat.
-My brain and eyes do not agree with the bottom outside edge seats on this one because when the buildings look melty and wonky as the screen curves, my stomach can be persuaded to conform with them.
+• Soarin’ Around the World — I do OK on this one, but I request a front row, center section seat.
+My brain and eyes disagree with the bottom outside edge seats on this one because when the buildings appear melty and wonky as the screen curves, so does my tummy.

 • Star Tours — This motion simulator is a no-go for some.
 The adventure is slightly different each time.
 I generally do OK, but there is one potential scene with water and waves that I need to close my eyes for to prevent seasickness.
-You do not have control over where you sit, but if you can maneuver within your group for a middle seat, it may have less movement than the edges.
+You do not have control over where you sit, but if you can maneuver within your group to secure a middle seat, you may experience less movement than at the edges.

 • TRON Lightcycle / Run — This adventure might induce motion sickness in some individuals due to its rapid acceleration, sharp turns and intense motion simulation.